Healthcare Management Career Facts Infographic

 What It Takes

 In order to start on your journey to becoming a Healthcare Manager, you must first obtain a Bachelor’s Degree in Healthcare Management.
 This is the prerequisite for most positions in this career, though some may request additional degrees and certifications.
-At Fremont College, we not only offer a reputable degree in Healthcare Management, but we also have designed a program which takes only 15 months to earn your Bachelor’s Degree!
+At Fremont University, we not only offer a reputable degree in Healthcare Management, but we also have designed a program which takes only 15 months to earn your Bachelor’s Degree!
 Our program for Healthcare Management is intended to prepare you for your profession as a Healthcare Manager through in-depth classes that teach you everything you need to know to begin your career.
 Our instructors are well-versed in their respective fields, so you can rest assured that you are receiving a quality education when you earn your degree at Fremont.
 To learn more about Healthcare Management, contact us today so that we can help you begin your exciting pathway to your career!